Sojitz Corporation

 Measures to address climate change risks Occurrence of water risks such as floods, droughts, etc., frequent wildfires, changes in crop growing regions Strengthening business resilience through risk response

----- Environmental measures other than decarbonization (climate change) "Environmental pollution in our companies and supply chains affects our reputation and business dealings
+---- Environmental measures other than decarbonization (climate change) "Environmental pollution in our companies and in our supply chains affects our reputation and business dealings

 Violations of environmental laws and regulations"

-Strengthening the sustainability of the business region through pollution prevention, including supply chains
+Strengthening the sustainability of the business region through prevention of pollution, including in supply chains

 Resources --- Creation of business opportunities that contribute to resource recycling and efficient resource usage Shrinking market for disposable products and services Expanding market for recyclable products and services